espadrine/succinct-cybernetics/misc/network.md

 *protocol stack*.
 The **OSI model** is a theoretical stack with the following
 layers:

-- Physical: transmission of bits through a medium (eg: 100BASE-TX Fast Ethernet),
+- Physical: transmission of bits through a medium (eg: Ethernet PHY chip for 100BASE-TX),
 - Data link: transmission of frames mostly between adjacent nodes, to determine the start and end of messages (eg: MAC, PPP),
 - Network: transmission of packets for routing across the graph (eg: IP),
 - Transport: transmission of segments, so applications on both endpoints can exchange messages with given reliability guarantees (eg: TCP, UDP, ICMP (ping)),
-- Session: recognition of endpoints across messages,
+- Session: setup and recognition of endpoints across messages,
 - Presentation: encoding of data (charset, compression, encryption) (eg: TLS, HTTP with MIME to some extent),
 - Application: serialization of data structures (eg: HTTP (documents), NTP (time), SMTP (email), FTP (file)).

-Let's focus on a typical stack.
+Let's focus on a typical stack which roughly fits OSI.

 ### HTTP